Mikompilation/Mikompilation/docs/Fatal Frame 1.md

 - 0: will start night 1 if ingame first.
 From the title screen it appears to do nothing
 - 1: Will start battle mode fist mission and spwan you in the room with koji
 - Field 1: Appears to also be a bitmask?
 Or some kind of uint / int value.
 Writing 1 will set the game to first cutscene / zero hour but only if you're already in a game.
 It has no effect on the Title screen
 - Field 7 is not active during zero hour.
-It seems to denote that this is a loaded save file? `010000000000` will be set if a game is loaded
+It seems to denote the hour or event the game is in.
+The values change depending on what part of the game is active
+- Field 8 also is not active during zero hour.
+It seems to have a similar loaded functionality

 ### Structs: